USS Dewey (DD-349): World War II

-When Japan attacked Pearl Harbor on 7 December 1941, the Dewey was undergoing tender overhaul.
+When Japan attacked Pearl Harbor on 7 December 1941, Dewey was undergoing tender overhaul.
 She opened fire on the enemy planes and that afternoon got underway to patrol in the Hawaiian area.
 On 15 December she joined TF 11 sailing to relieve the Navy and Marine garrison on Wake Island, which fell on 23 December.
-The Dewey returned to her patrol assignment.
+Dewey returned to her patrol assignment.

 In February 1942 she rejoined TF 11 for a projected strike on Rabaul.
-The force was sighted by two enemy patrol planes and the strike was canceled after the Dewey aided in downing several of the 18 Japanese bombers directed to the force by the patrol plane' reports.
+The force was sighted by two enemy patrol planes and the strike was canceled after Dewey aided in downing several of the 18 Japanese bombers directed to the force by the patrol plane' reports.
 She continued to screen the Lexington in the strikes on Lae and Salamaua, New Guinea, on 10 March and returned to Pearl Harbor on the 26th.

 TF 11 sortied from Pearl Harbor 15 April 1942 for operations in the Solomon Islands.
-On 5 May word came that the Japanese were advancing on Port Moresby, and the Dewey's group joined the Yorktown in the battle of the Coral Sea.
-When the Lexington came under intensive attack, the Dewey joined in with antiaircraft fire, having five of her crewmen wounded by enemy strafing.
-The Lexington was badly hit, and as fires raged out of control, she was abandoned, with the Dewey rescuing 112 of the carrier's survivors.
+On 5 May word came that the Japanese were advancing on Port Moresby, and Dewey's group joined the Yorktown in the battle of the Coral Sea.
+When the Lexington came under intensive attack, Dewey joined in with antiaircraft fire, having five of her crewmen wounded by enemy strafing.
+The Lexington was badly hit, and as fires raged out of control, she was abandoned, with Dewey rescuing 112 of the carrier's survivors.
 She screened the Yorktown into Nouméa 12 May, and then returned to Pearl Harbor 25 May in the screen for the Enterprise.